kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 | nodegroup \"name\"/max-size            | maximum size for a specific node group                                                                                                                  | no        | global/defaut-min-size             |
 | nodegroup \"name\"/template-label      | Set labels on the node template used for scale up checks (See below for details)                                                                        | no        | none                               |
 | nodegroup \"name\"/<SERVER_CONFIG_KEY> | replace <SERVER_CONFIG_KEY> with the relevant configuration key                                                                                         | no        | global/default-<SERVER_CONFIG_KEY> |

+### Using power on for scale up

+In this mode, when scaling up, the autoscaler will first look for powered off servers to power on before creating new servers.

+Pay attention that if the node being powered on is already registered on Kubernetes the cluster autoscaler may not handle it correctly.

+To use this option it's recommended to deploy the [Kamatera RKE2 Controller](https://github.com/Kamatera/kamatera-rke2-controller) and use its ability to delete nodes which are powered off.
+This way, when the autoscaler powers on a server, the controller will re-register it to the cluster.

 ### Server configuration keys